 G-Max vs. E-Max vs. Tornado Flush

-Although the name is pretty similar, there are a couple differences to call out between both options:
+Although the name is pretty similar, there are a couple of differences to call out between both options:

-- E-Max – The E-Max flushing system can generate powerful and consistent flushes using the combination of an extra-large siphon jet and a wide 3-inch valve.
+The E-Max flushing system can generate powerful and consistent flushes using the combination of an extra-large siphon jet and a wide 3-inch valve.

 This flushing technology is pretty similar to the previous one.
-However, the main difference is that G-Max consumes 1.6 gallons-per-flush and is less water-efficient.
+However, the main difference is that G-Max consumes 1.6 gallons per flush and is less water-efficient.

 Another popular flushing technology is the Tornado DYNAMAX system, which sends all the water through the rim of the toilet.
 This approach ensures that water thoroughly cleans the entire bowl while removing all the waste.
 You’ll often find this system also paired with a coating like CEFIONTECT, which helps ensure all waste is easily removed in one flush.